gongahkia/personal-wiki/PHP.md

 <?php

 // ---------- OBJECT ORIENTED PROGRAMMING ----------

+// ----- QUICK YAPPING -----

+// GENERAL OOP principle
+    // AIM TO REDUCE COMPLEXITY
+    // information hiding --> object properties accessed via defined methods like getters and setters
+    // callers need not know of an object's inner workings like how exactly its methods are defined

+// DATA ACCESS OBJECTS (DAO)
+    // a class that provides access to data stored in a file or database
+    // one DAO for each datatype (eg. personDAO, parklaneDAO, VehicleDAO)
+    // supports CRUD operations (create, read, update, delete) as defined methods by the programmer
+    // follows information hiding principles with complexity obscured by the DAO

+// ----- ACCESS MODIFIERS -----

     // public
         // variable and methods VISIBLE from GLOBAL SCOPE
-        // normally declare class methods as public to allow them to be called from the global scope
+        // GENERALLY, GOOD OOP PRACTICE to declare class methods as public to allow them to be called from the global scope
+            // methods are public by default if not specified

     // private
         // variable ACCESIBLE ONLY WITHIN CLASS only
-        // normally declare class attributes as private to prevent unhandled mutation
         // variables and their scope can be declared without variable intialization (assigning a value to a variable)
+        // GENERALLY, GOOD OOP PRACTICE TO declare class attributes as private to prevent unhandled mutation
+            // class attributes are accessed via GETTERS and SETTERS

     // protected
         // variable ACCESIBLE FROM CLASS AND SUBCLASSES

     // static
         // variable BELONGS TO CLASS and can ONLY BE CALLED FROM CLASS, not any of its objects

     // final
         // METHOD is unoverridable and unextendable

+// ----- OOP SYNTAX -----

     // __construct()
         // constructor method automatically called upon an object's instantiation, similar to __init__ in Python
         // constructor method takes arguments that can be assigned to the instance object upon instantiation